Rheumatic diseases are inflammatory, autoimmune, and degenerative diseases that can affect the whole body.

 Each type of rheumatic disease can affect different parts of your body and have unique symptoms.
-The autoimmune diseases not only have joint involvement but can affect many systems of the body.

 When your immune system attacks these joints, it causes pain, inflammation, and stiffness.
 This can lead to degeneration of the joints.
 People with RA may lose joint function or even develop deformities in the affected joints.

 With RA, pain and inflammation typically happen during periods known as flares or exacerbations.
 At other times the symptoms can be less severe or can completely go away (remission).

 RA is a systemic disease and can affect major body organs such as the eyes, lungs, skin, heart, kidneys, and nervous and gastrointestinal systems.
 It can also affect the blood and cause anemia.

 Learn more about RA in our dedicated hub.